JuliaGeo/CFTime.jl/docs/src/index.md

 ## Internal API

 For CFTime 0.1.3 and before all date-times are encoded using internally milliseconds since a fixed time origin and stored as an `Int64` similar to julia's `Dates.DateTime`.
-However, this approach does not allow to encode time with a sub-millisecond precision possible allowed by the CF convention and supported by e.g. [numpy](https://numpy.org/doc/1.25/reference/arrays.datetime.html#datetime-units).
+However, this approach does not allow to encode time with a sub-millisecond precision allowed by the CF convention and supported by e.g. [numpy](https://numpy.org/doc/1.25/reference/arrays.datetime.html#datetime-units).
 While `numpy` allows attosecond precision, it can only encode a time span of ±9.2 around the date 00:00:00 UTC on 1 January 1970.
 In CFTime the time origin and the number containing the duration and the time precision are now encoded as two additional type parameters.

-When wrapping CFTime data-time, it is recommended for performance reasons to make the containg structure also parametric, for example
+When wrapping a CFTime date-time type, it is recommended for performance reasons to make the containg structure also parametric, for example

 ``` julia
 struct MyStuct{T1,T2}